Estadi Ciutat de València

 Estadi Ciutat de València was built as a replacement for Levante’s old Estadio de Vallejo.
 First plans were made in the late 1950s, but it took over ten years for plans to get approved and construction to start.

-Estadi Ciutat de València officially opened on the 9th of September 1969 with a friendly between Levante and Valencia, won by the visitors.
+Estadi Ciutat de Valencia officially opened on 9 September 1969 with a friendly between Levante and Valencia, won by the visitors.